georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 ~~~
 {: .language-r}

-R hangs with a `+` in the console, wainting for you to finish your thought...
+R hangs with a `+` in the console, waiting for you to finish your thought...

 ~~~
 1